awtestergit/SpeakingAI/README.md

 # SpeakingAI
 Audio-to-audio AI has strong business use cases where users can interact with AI using voice, the audio-in, audio-out AI application can be utilized across multiple industries to enhance efficiency and user experience, such as:

-**Customer Support Automation:** Acts as a virtual assistant to handle common customer queries, reducing the need for human agents and providing 24/7 support.
+- **Customer Support Automation:** Acts as a virtual assistant to handle common customer queries, reducing the need for human agents and providing 24/7 support.

-**Voice-Driven Knowledge Management:** Helps employees quickly access company information through voice queries, improving productivity in corporate environments.
+- **Voice-Driven Knowledge Management:** Helps employees quickly access company information through voice queries, improving productivity in corporate environments.

-**Healthcare Assistance:** Assists healthcare professionals by retrieving medical knowledge or patient data via voice, enabling more efficient and attentive patient care.
+- **Healthcare Assistance:** Assists healthcare professionals by retrieving medical knowledge or patient data via voice, enabling more efficient and attentive patient care.

-**Educational Support and Tutoring:** Functions as a voice-enabled tutor, offering personalized, on-demand explanations and resources to students.
+- **Educational Support and Tutoring:** Functions as a voice-enabled tutor, offering personalized, on-demand explanations and resources to students.

-**Interactive Voice-Activated Devices:** Enhances smart home devices with a sophisticated, knowledge-rich interaction model, improving user satisfaction.
+- **Interactive Voice-Activated Devices:** Enhances smart home devices with a sophisticated, knowledge-rich interaction model, improving user satisfaction.

-**Market Research and Insights Gathering:** Streamlines data collection in market research by conducting voice-driven surveys and providing real-time insights.
+- **Market Research and Insights Gathering:** Streamlines data collection in market research by conducting voice-driven surveys and providing real-time insights.

-**Voice-Activated Training Modules:** Improves corporate training programs by enabling interactive, voice-driven learning, leading to better employee performance.
+- **Voice-Activated Training Modules:** Improves corporate training programs by enabling interactive, voice-driven learning, leading to better employee performance.

 With the advance of multi-modal models such as GPT-4o, interacting with AI using voice or video is becoming a reality.
 You can build such an AI too, using all open source models where you can select the best suiting models and even fine-tune them according to your needs.
 This is an overall architecture:

 The architecture is a classic LLM + RAG form where the audio components (ASR, TTS) are added to it.
 The following explains this classic workflow:

-**audio** client application (such as metahuman/talking head, or pure voice) sends the audio stream to the backend AI server **ASR** the ASR model transcribes the audio to text as query **query embedding** the embedding model takes the query and output the embedding vector for the query **vector database query** vector database returns the results (containing text meta information) according to the query **reranker** the rerank model re-ranks the multiple results returned by the vector database; the reranking greatly helps to sort out irrelavant information returned by the vector search
+- **audio**: client application (such as metahuman/talking head, or pure voice) sends the audio stream to the backend AI server

+- **ASR**: the ASR model transcribes the audio to text as query

+- **query embedding**: the embedding model takes the query and output the embedding vector for the query

+- **vector database query**: vector database returns the results (containing text meta information) according to the query

+- **reranker**: the rerank model re-ranks the multiple results returned by the vector database; the reranking greatly helps to sort out irrelavant information returned by the vector search

-**LLM** LLM model generates the answer to the query using re-ranked relevant background information **TTS** TTS model output the audio wav of the text answer of LLM, and this audio stream is sent back to client
+- **LLM**: LLM model generates the answer to the query using re-ranked relevant background information

+- **TTS**: TTS model output the audio wav of the text answer of LLM, and this audio stream is sent back to client

 # Installation
 Prepare virtual environment (use your favorite virtual management tool), for example using conda: